-Does Business Administration Include Marketing?
+Does Business Admin Include Marketing?

 No college degree program offers such a broad range of studies as business administration.